top of page

 Anca is proud to be a trustee of this wonderful charity, having been a committed Community Champion for over two years.
 As part of the Sustainable Merton Energy Team, Anca was one of the authors of the ‘Energy Saving Handbook’.

-Anca brings her expertise from her work in the UCL Institute for Innovation and Public Purpose (IIPP) and her academic studies.
+Anca brings her expertise from her work in the Policy Impact Unit within the UCL Department of Science, Technology, Engineering and Public Policy (STEaPP) and her academic studies.
 She is particularly interested in the strategic direction and governance of Sustainable Merton.

 Ambassadors